My People, My Homeland

 My People, My Homeland (我和我的家乡) is a 2020 Chinese anthology comedy film.
 The film consists of five short stories that take place in Beijing, Guizhou, Shaanxi, Hangzhou, and Shenyang.
-The film was a financial success, grossing over $422.3 million worldwide.
+The film was a financial success, grossing over $433.2 million worldwide.
 The film is a sequel to My People, My Country (2019), and it is followed by another sequel, My Country, My Parents (2021).

 Story

 Beijing Good People

-An interesting story about Zhang Beijing helping his uncle's treatment in Beijing.
+An interesting story about Zhang Beijing helping his cousin's treatment in Beijing.

 UFO fell from the sky

 The UFO appeared in Afu Village in Qiannan, Guizhou.
 Reporter Tang, scientists Dong Xuexue and Xiao Qin of the "Re-entry Science" project team went deep into the village to investigate.
 Village chief Wang Shouzheng and businessman Wang Chuqi warmly welcomed the three, but during the investigation, there were others who had other ideas.

 Last Lesson

 Lao Fan suffers from Alzheimer's disease.
 His children sought help from Wangxi Village and wanted to repeat the last lesson of 1992 to help Teacher Fan recover his memory.
 The students of Teacher Fan did their best to recover the "children" and the downpour.